-Selvyn Seidel In 2007, and before Fulbrook or Burford, Mr. Seidel founded and chaired Burford Advisors, an expert advisor in Dispute Finance.
+In 2007, and before Fulbrook or Burford, Mr. Seidel founded and chaired Burford Advisors, an expert advisor in Dispute Finance.
 The entity was similar in operation to Fulbrook.
-As noted above, he then (in October of 2009) and chaired Burford Group Ltd., the investment manager for Burford Capital, LLC.
-Burford Capital was taken public on the U.K. Aim market of the London Exchange.
-Burford is now the largest — with about $2.3 billion under management — and most respected institutional financing providers in the industry in the world.
+As noted above, he then (in October of 2009) co-founded and chaired Burford Group Ltd., the investment manager for Burford Capital, LLC.
+Burford Capital was taken public on the U.K. AIM market of the London Exchange.
+Burford is now the largest — with over $3 billion under management — and most respected institutional financing providers in the world.

 Mr. Seidel is recognized in the industry as a pioneering voice.
-He was described in the report referred to above as “probably the frontrunner in the industry.”
-He is oftendescribed as a leader or pioneer, or the leader or pioneer, in the industry.
+He was described in the report referred to above as “probably thefrontrunner in the industry.”
+He is often described as a leader or pioneer, or the leader or pioneer, in the industry.
+He thus, as examples, has been cited by CV magazine’s Corporate Excellence Awards as the “2018 CEO of the Year – New York”,’ and Acquisitional International the voice of Corporate Finance as“The New York CEO of the Year 2018 — Financial Services” as well as their “CEO of the Year” for New York in 2018.
+He has been referred to as “the George Washington of the litigation finance world.”

 Before Burford and Fulbrook, Mr. Seidel practiced as a litigation attorney for over 40 years in complex litigations and arbitrations, specializing in international disputes.
 In 1985, he co-founded the New York office of Latham & Watkins (now the largest among over 40 offices), a premier international law firm (which was recently recognized as the most profitable law firm in the world).
 Until December 31, 2006 and for almost 25 years, he was a senior litigation partner at Latham and was, at different times, the Chairman of the firm’s International Practice; the founder and Chairman of Latham’s International Litigation and Arbitration practice; and the Chairman of its New York Litigation practice.

-He has authored many articles and papers in the industry, including a Primer on Dispute Investing in Commercial Claims (April 2016), and a Supplement to the Primer (April 2017).
+He has authored many handbooks, articles and papers in the industry, including a Primer on Dispute Investing in Commercial Claims (April 2016), a Supplement to the Primer (April 2017), and a Snapshot on Contemporary Litigation Finance (August 2018).

 Earlier in his career, Lou held positions with Bank of America, Deutsche Bank and Scotia Capital.
 He established and built debt private placement businesses in London and New York, and worked with corporate issuers, institutional investors and leading law firms to price, structure, document and close long-term debt financings totaling approximately $4 billion.
 He also conducted due diligence, managed preparation of offering materials, conducted marketing roadshows, negotiated documentation, led investors’ due diligence meetings, and managed transaction closings.
 At Deutsche Bank in London he built and managed a team of product specialists and successfully expanded the firm’s debt private placements business, helping attain a top-five league table ranking in the global debt private placements market.